CDRT/mk_docs/docs/ref/bios/settings/thinkstation/pcieconfiguration.md

 <details><summary>ASPM Support</summary>

+!!! info ""
-?> When set to `Auto`, configures ASPM automatically according to what each device supports.
+    When set to `Auto`, configures ASPM automatically according to what each device supports.

 Options: